Intesa Sanpaolo: Snooping controversy

 In August 2024, Intesa Sanpaolo fired one of its clerks, Vincenzo Coviello, after an internal investigation unearthed evidence of illicit activity.
-The public prosecutor's office of Bari, Italy, has since accused Coviello of compromising national security by repeatedly gaining unauthorised access to the bank accounts of about 3,500 individuals, including the Italian prime minister Giorgia Meloni, Defence Minister Guido Crosetto, the prosecutor of the National Anti-Mafia and Anti-Terrorism Directorate, and several officers of the Carabinieri and Italy's financial police, Guardia di Finanza.
-Meloni has suggested that Coviello's actions were part of a wider attempt by "pressure groups" to undermine Italian democracy.
+The public prosecutor's office of Bari accused Coviello of compromising national security by repeatedly gaining unauthorised access to the bank accounts of about 3,500 individuals, including the Italian prime minister Giorgia Meloni, Defence Minister Guido Crosetto, the prosecutor of the National Anti-Mafia and Anti-Terrorism Directorate, and several officers of the Carabinieri and Italy's financial police, Guardia di Finanza.
+Meloni suggested that Coviello's actions were part of a wider attempt by "pressure groups" to undermine Italian democracy.